3HIS

 Who would be interested in this course?

 Any student with an interest in History.
-Due to the sources used to study historical topics, Level 1 Literacy is required to enable engagement in the learning.
+Due to the sources used to study historical topics, the Literacy co-requisite is required to enable engagement in the learning.

 Credit Information